tytydraco/yessleep/out/Mother_Long_Leg.md

 My body quaked with adrenaline.
 The voice was old and worn, but at the same time powerful and commanding, as though concealing itself to appear less threatening than it truly was.

 A long, pale arm rose from within the hole.
-The fingers were blackened at the tips, and the talons ripped through the skin.
+The fingers were blackened at the tips, and talons ripped through the skin.
 Dirt rumbled beneath me, and something large shook the ground.
 My body began to shake as fear coursed through me.
 At one point, I thought that I had wet myself.

 One finger gestured for me to move closer, but I didn’t dare to follow.